 We structure our life around being a sent community instead of a vendor of services.
 That means that our mission at First Baptist must be fully owned by the whole community, not just the few who provide programs to meet the needs of others.
 Worship must not be something people attend but must be the gathering of the praise and adoration in our service to God and the community.
 Evangelism must not be member recruitment but genuine gospel journalism, reporting the good news of the Kingdom and giving the gospel away.
 This is the postmodern world we live in, and it means that story becomes more important than doctrine.
 The community is not interested in what we believe, but why we believe it and “our acting must be a natural outgrowth of being.”
 (The Church and the Kingdom of God by Peter Kuzmic)

-Wendell & Rosil, with their beautiful adult children (Brandon and Brittney), have been serving as pastor of FBC since 2010 and Pastor Gibbs’ vision is to encourage integrity and unity within the body of Christ as prayed for by Jesus in John 17 so “that the world may believe in Him”.
-He holds to the command of Mark 12:30,31 to love God with all his heart, body and soul, and to love his neighbor as himself.
-As part of the GTA Ministers’ network, he encourages all Christian believers and churches to be “MISSIONAL”, by going into their OWN world to model the gospel of Christ as outlined in Mathew 28:19,20.
+Wendell & Rosil, with their beautiful adult children (Brandon and Brittney), have been serving as pastor of FBC Toronto since 2010 and Pastor Gibbs’ vision is to encourage integrity and unity within the body of Christ as prayed for by Jesus in John 17 so “that the world may believe in Him”.
+He holds to the command of Mark 12:30,31 to love God with all his heart, body and soul, and to love his neighbour as himself.
+As part of the GTA Ministers’ network, he encourages all Christian believers and churches to be “MISSIONAL”, by going into their OWN world to model the gospel of Christ as outlined in Matthew 28:19,20.

 We hope you share the journey with us, as we seek to live out this good news — new life that’s possible for all people, through Jesus Christ.

 - Caribbean Born in Trinidad and immigrated to Canada in 1974.

 - Motivated and inspired from a family of 11 siblings.

 - Married for over 28 years to beautiful Rosil Burnett-Gibbs.